Back to All Events

 Meet the Speakers

-Leading the conversation is Carmen Rios (she/her), a feminist superstar and AEOO's digital director.
+Leading the conversation was Carmen Rios (she/her), a feminist superstar and AEOO's digital director.
 Carmen is a writer, editor, podcaster, public speaker, and digital strategist who has spent nearly two decades telling stories that advance intersectional gender justice.
 Most recently, Carmen was the supervising producer and host of Looking Back, Moving Forward, a five-part audio series for Ms. magazine about the intertwined history of the magazine and the feminist movement.
 Her writing and reporting on queerness, gender, race and class has been published in print and online by outlets including BuzzFeed, Bitch, Bust, CityLab, DAME, ElixHER, Feministing, Feminist Formations, GirlBoss, GrokNation, MEL, Mic, the National Women’s History Museum, SIGNS and the Women’s Media Center.

 Katrina “Kat” Duesterhaus (she/they) is an award-winning activist and nationally recognized feminist leader in the 50501 Movement (50 Protests, 50 States, 1 Day).
 Kat helped mobilize over 5 million Americans for peaceful protests on April 5 and June 14 by forging partnerships with groups like Indivisible, Women’s March, and others on the frontlines.
 She has also helped pass four major Florida laws to protect survivors, organized over 300,000 letters to elected officials and led the viral Equal Rights Amendment campaign that reached millions, contributing to the national pressure that pushed President Biden to declare the ERA the law of the land before leaving office.
 Kat is the founder of Bans Off Miami, co-founder of Occupy Florida, and a founding board member of the Miami Coalition to Advance Racial Equity.
 Her leadership has earned her the Marsha P. Johnson Award and the Giraffe Award.